-You how sometimes when you’re having a bad day, and that seems to affect everything you do?
+You know sometimes when you’re having a bad day, and that seems to affect everything you do?
 Everything you have to do is for some reason a lot harder to get right than it is normally and without you meaning to, things go wrong?

 I remember when I was younger, this is how someone once explained mental health to me.

 Of course it’s a lot more complicated and nuanced than this, but I always thought it effectively explained the overarching power and importance mental health has over one’s general wellbeing – it affects everything we do.
 Without it, we struggle.

 A more recent way I grasped the extent of this, was when I was sitting in my Health Psychology class at University and we discussed what health was.

 There has always been a very clear distinction between body and mind.
 Physical health and mental health are often considered distinct.
 We can see this in the way we treat illness – there is often a big disconnect between physical and mental health care.
 And when talking about health and its definition, people often consider this the mere state of physical wellbeing and absence of physical disease or illness.

 But they are far from separate!
 They are highly interconnected, one influencing the other and vice versa.
 Together they both comprise the composite term of health.
 The WHO recognizes this in their famous notion of “no health without mental health”.